The 2020 Annual Meeting will be held online on September 24-30.

-- AASLH is committed to provided a safe, productive, and welcoming environment for all meeting participants and AASLH staff.
+- AASLH is committed to provide a safe, productive, and welcoming environment for all meeting participants and AASLH staff.
 All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, AASLH staff, service providers, and others are expected to abide by the Meeting Safety & Responsibility Policy.
 You can read the full policy below.

-- You authorize AASLH to use, reproduce, and/or publish photographs and/or video that may pertain to you — including you image, likeness, and/or voice without compensation.
+- You authorize AASLH to use, reproduce, and/or publish photographs and/or video that may pertain to you — including your image, likeness, and/or voice without compensation.
 AASLH may use this material in various publications, recruitment materials, or for other related endeavors in print and online, including the AASLH website and email correspondence.

 Meeting Safety & Responsibility Policy

 AASLH is committed to providing a safe, productive, and welcoming environment for all meeting participants and AASLH staff.
 All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, AASLH staff, service providers, and others are expected to abide by this Meeting Safety & Responsibility Policy.
 This Policy applies to all AASLH meeting-related events, including those sponsored by organizations other than AASLH but held in conjunction with AASLH events, in public or private facilities.

 AASLH has zero-tolerance for any form of discrimination or harassment in any form, including but not limited to sexual harassment by participants or our staff at our meetings.
 This policy also covers any virtual meetings hosted by the association.